RV Living— A Simple RV Christmas

 Participate in Holiday Festivities Wherever You Are

-Partly because we are RVing and partly because we don't need more stuff, we seldom buy gifts for each other, so we look for other ways to celebrate the holidays.
-Here are some things we've done in our years of full time RVing to keep the holiday spirit alive:
+Partly because of space constrictions and partly because we just don't need more stuff, we seldom buy gifts for each other.
+We look for other ways to celebrate the holidays.
+Here are some things we've done in past years to keep the holiday spirit alive:

 - Livingston, Texas at Rainbow's End.
-Our first Christmas RVing, we stopped in Livingston, Texas at the Rainbow's End Escapees Park to spend Christmas with other RVers.
+Our first Christmas RVing, we stopped in Livingston, Texas at the Rainbow's End Escapees Park.
 There we joined in a Christmas Eve party of music and snacks and met a fascinating couple from New Zealand who have traveled all over the world.
 On Christmas Day, we had Christmas dinner in the park club house where each couple brought a dish to pass and shared stories of their travels and their families.

 - The Radio City Music Hall Christmas Show.
 We happened to be in Nashville just before Christmas when the Radio City Music Hall Rockettes were doing their Christmas Show at the Grand Ole Opry.
 We spent an afternoon wandering around the grounds of the new Opryland, then attended the show which was a delightful holiday extravaganza of music and dance, lights and beautiful costumes.